 Exploring how to lead a campaign at the Houses of Parliament

 As a School we educate and provide boundaries for our pupils to make choices through the provision of a safe environment.
 In the 2015 parent questionnaires, 100% of the parents who returned their questionnaire feel that their child feels safe within School.
 Pupils are encouraged to know, understand and exercise their rights and personal freedoms and advised how to exercise these safely, through our cross curricular teaching of E-Safety, Computing and PSHE.
 We include the Archbishop of York's Young Leaders Award as part of our curriculum.
 Children learn about inspirational leaders and social reformers and the importance of freedom and human rights, they also then develop projects which support and enhance their own community, to 'be the change they want to see' in the world.

-Our mission statement is underpinned by three clear rules
+Our vision is underpinned by three clear rules

 Be Safe, Be Responsible and Be Respectful

 We define ourselves as a Christian school and as such are there for everyone, we welcome everyone with wide open arms.
-Our mission statement is based on Gods' greatest commandments, love God and love one another as you love yourself.
-Christian values of Respect, Thankfulness, Love, Peace, Courage, Hope, Friendship, Forgiveness, Truth, Kindness, Compassion, Self-discipline are covered through collective worship.
 Our SIAMS inspection in 2015 states: